Data security, IG and Toolkit FAQs

-A. Yes.
-By 31st March 2011, all pharmacies are required to make a leaflet available with comprehensive information on how patient information is used by the pharmacy.
+Yes.
+By all pharmacies are required to make a leaflet available with comprehensive information on how patient information is used by the pharmacy.
 The pharmacy will need to give consideration to how pharmacies can access the leaflet, for example sent regularly to all patients, sent once to all patients and then to new patients who use the service or made available on the website with a pointer to it.

 It could be a stand-alone leaflet or relevant content in existing practice leaflets could be adapted and expanded.

 Q. I currently maintain a comprehensive list of the hardware and software I own for insurance purposes.
 Do I need to also maintain this information in a separate Information Asset Register?

 There are not detailed specifics for how the information asset register should be structured but it should include information on information stored (e.g. patient databases), hardware, software and services (e.g. broadband connectivity).
 Where the pharmacy maintains information on software, hardware or services in a separate asset register for accounting, insurance or business continuity purposes, an option is to do a cross reference from the relevant sections in the information asset register to the relevant register or location that this information is stored to prevent duplicating effort.
 Templates are found at: psnc.org.uk/dstemplates.

 Q. I use a laptop in the pharmacy for connecting to the internet for drug information but it does not hold any patient sensitive information.
 Do I need to declare this in my Information Asset Register?